 Like most investment products, there are fees that apply to your super or pension account.

 Investment fees relate to the costs incurred for investing the fund’s assets, i.e. the super in your account.
 They can include fees paid to service providers, such as investment managers and custodial agents, and costs related to investing these assets.
-Transaction costs may also apply – these may include costs associated with buying, selling and holding the fund's assets.
+Transaction costs may also apply, which may include costs associated with buying, selling and holding the fund's assets.
 Some transaction costs will already be included in the investment fee; others may represent an additional cost to you.

 The investment fee is different for each investment option and is generally estimated based on fees and costs paid in the 12 months to 30 June of the previous financial year.
 You should note that past costs are not a reliable indicator of future costs.